drawwithcode/2022-group-project-group07/README.md

 5. `voice` - to tell the client master to execute the voice stream, associated to and created by the specific client.

-Some browsers require an interaction with the webpage, such as a touch, in order to let the audio start.

 ```javascript
 // callback function for client disconnection and associated spiral remove